How Impeachment Works in Colorado

 Is commuting a sentence actually an impeachable offense?

 Governors have broad clemency powers, but those powers are not unlimited or immune from accountability.
 The question for impeachment is not whether Polis had the legal authority to commute the sentence — he did — but whether he exercised that authority corruptly, in bad faith, or as part of a political transaction that betrayed his oath of office.
-Using clemency as currency in a quid pro quo with the federal government — freeing a convicted election saboteur in exchange for relief from federal punishment — is a textbook case of malfeasance in office.
-The power exists; the abuse of it is the offense.
+Using clemency as currency in a political transaction — freeing a convicted election saboteur not as an act of justice but as a bargaining chip for political relief — is a textbook case of malfeasance in office.

 Would Democrats actually vote to impeach one of their own?